pilif42/reactiveWebService/README.md

 - When using H2:
     - Search for all 'H2_ITEM' and ensure that they are uncommented out.
     - Search for all 'Reactive_H2_ITEM' and ensure that they are commented out.
+    - The schema will be created at startup.
+Some data will be loaded.
+All items are defined in src/main/resources/db and picked up by Liquibase.
     - The console is available at http://localhost:8082/ thanks to the class com.sample.db.H2.
             - Log into it with sa / password, specifying URL JDBC = jdbc:h2:mem:testdb
-            - After startup, to verify data has been preloaded with Liquibase: select * from account
+            - To verify data has been loaded at startup: select * from account

 - When using Reactive H2:
     - Search for all 'Reactive_H2_ITEM' and ensure that they are uncommented out.
     - Search for all 'H2_ITEM' and ensure that they are commented out.
-    - Note that Liquibase is commented out because it does not work yet with R2DBC:
+    - Note that Liquibase is commented out because it does NOT work yet with R2DBC:
             - open ticket = https://liquibase.jira.com/browse/CORE-3419
-            - TODO: what is the alternative?
+            - The alternative is:
+                    - schema.sql in src/main/resources.
+Spring Boot’s auto-configuration picks it up during application startup to initialize the database schema.

 # To build: